Developer(s) – Guerrilla Games

 Producer(s) – Lambert Wolterbeek Muller

-Developed by Guerrilla Games and being six years in the making, Horizon Zero Dawn is an open world action adventure game, which relies heavily on creativity in battle, and present a very stern challenge similar to games of the same ilk like Middle-Earth: Shadow of Mordor and Assassin’s Creed.
+Developed by Guerrilla Games and being six years in the making, Horizon Zero Dawn is an open-world action-adventure game, which relies heavily on creativity in battle and presents a very stern challenge similar to games of the same ilk like Middle-Earth: Shadow of Mordor and Assassin’s Creed.
 Personally, I was blown away by how great this game is.
-I had high expectations of it in the first place, but it did exceptional well to surpass those expectations, and deliver one of the best gaming experiences of the eighth generation.
+I had high expectations of it in the first place, but it did exceptionally well to surpass those expectations and deliver one of the best gaming experiences of the eighth generation.

 Graphics – 10/10

 The game’s visuals are phenomenal from both a technical and conceptual perspective.
 The level of detail is unlike anything I’ve ever seen on even the PlayStation 4, which is saying a lot since I’ve played a great deal of technically marvelous games on the system like InFamous: Second Son and Killzone: Shadow Fall.
 But more impressive than this, the game’s universe is unlike anything I’ve ever seen.
 It takes place in a post-apocalyptic Earth whereby humanity has regressed to prehistoric culture, but the wild is infested with dangerous robotic animals made with technology that was widespread before the events of the game.
 The world in this title is extremely impressive to look at, and to me, it sets a new standard within the industry in terms of cutting edge graphics.